Should Law Subsidize Driving?

 82 Pages Posted: 4 Mar 2019 Last revised: 18 May 2020

 Date Written: May 2020

 A century ago, captains of industry and their allies in government launched a social experiment in urban America: the abandonment of mass transit in favor of a new personal technology, the private automobile.
 Decades of investment in this shift have created a car-centric landscape with Dickensian consequences.

 In the United States, motor vehicles are now the leading killer of children and the top producer of greenhouse gases.
-They rack up trillions of dollars in direct and indirect costs annually, and the most vulnerable—the elderly, the poor, people of color, and people with disabilities—pay the steepest price.
-The appeal of cars’ convenience and the lack of meaningful alternatives has created a public health catastrophe.
+Each year, they rack up trillions of dollars in direct and indirect costs and claim nearly 100,000 American lives via crashes and pollution, with the most vulnerable paying a disproportionate price.
+The appeal of the car’s convenience and the failure to effectively manage it has created a public health catastrophe.

-Many of the automobile’s social costs originate in the individual preferences of consumers, but an overlooked amount is encouraged—indeed enforced—by law.
-Yes, the U.S. is car-dependent by choice.
+Many of the automobile’s social costs originate in individual preferences, but an overlooked amount is encouraged—indeed enforced—by law.
+Yes, the United States is car-dependent by choice.
 But it is also car-dependent by law.

 The Article urges a reorientation of law away from this system of automobile supremacy in favor of consensus social priorities, such as health, prosperity, and equity.